 AGGREGATE PIER (AP) LOAD TESTING STANDARD-OF-PRACTICE

-The Standard-of-Practice for load testing aggregate piers (APs), such as Geopier Rammed Aggregate Pier® elements, consists of a full-scale, single-element load test that is loaded to 150% of the element’s maximum top-of-pier design stress to verify AP design stiffness and length.
-Testing AP elements to 150% maximum design stress as the industry standard is appropriate for several reasons, including the following:
+The Standard-of-Practice for load testing aggregate piers (APs), such as Geopier Rammed Aggregate Pier® elements, consists of a full-scale, single-element load test that is loaded to 150% of the element’s maximum top-of-pier design stress to verify the AP design stiffness.
+Testing AP elements to 150% maximum design stress is appropriate for several reasons:

-- APs are comprised of compacted aggregate, so testing criteria to confirm adequate “structural” capacity are not applicable (i.e. building code requirements for material strength testing).
+- APs are comprised of compacted aggregate, so building code requirements for material strength testing to confirm adequate “structural” capacity are not applicable.

-- Testing needs to be conducted far enough past 100% maximum stress to confirm the response of the AP (i.e. elastic behavior, bulging vs. plunging at high stresses).
+- Testing needs to be conducted far enough past 100% maximum stress to confirm that the response of the AP is elastic (i.e. to check bulging vs. plunging at high stresses).

 - With APs, much of the footing load is carried by the improved/surrounding matrix soil.
-Thus, poor performance means softer response, but not complete loss of support.
+Thus, poor performance would mean a softer response, but not complete loss of footing support.

 Most AP ground improvement performance specifications written by geotechnical engineers today appropriately include the 150% test load requirement for the reasons described above.
 Refer to Geopier Foundation Company Technical Bulletin 12 for further detail on proper AP load/modulus testing.